stewartyu/button-tutorial/README.md

 ![Set Button ID](set-button-id.gif)

-Now, link up your new Button to your application code.
+Now, link up your new button to your application code.
 First, Enable Assistant Editor mode, by selecting **View > Assistant Editor > Show Assistant Editor**.
 Then, Control+Click the Button UIView and drag it to your application code for `Calendar/ViewController.swift`.

 In the popup, give your button a name like "dropinButton".
 You'll use this variable name in your application code.